UniMath/agda-unimath/src/elementary-number-theory/cross-multiplication-difference-rational-numbers.lagda.md

       ( fraction-ℚ y)
 ```

-### The cross-multiplication difference of zero and an rational number is its numerator
+### The cross-multiplication difference of zero and a rational number is its numerator

 ```agda
 module _